-Longer content (A copy between 1500 to 10000-word count) tends to be more informative compared to short from content, and that’s one of the reasons they rank so well.
+Longer content (A copy containing equal or more than 2,000 words) tends to be more informative compared to short from content, and that’s one of the reasons they rank so well.

-However, that doesn’t mean publishing insanely long content will make them rank first in SERPs.
-Quality is equally important as quantity is.
+However, that doesn’t mean publishing insanely long content will make them rank on top of SERPs.
+Quality is more important than quantity.

 Whether you are a marketer or a blogger, you’ve been watching how creating content isn’t enough to get organic search traffic.
 In-depth content is what you should put effort into.